What is safeguarding?

 Children are vulnerable and rely on adults to help them to feel safe and secure.
 As an early years and childcare practitioner, you have a responsibility to ensure that children are able to grow and develop in a safe and stimulating environment.

-This safeguarding course has been designed to help you fulfil these requirements and ensure you have the confidence to recognise, respond and refer if you should have any concerns.
+The PACEY safeguarding course has been designed to help you meet your responsibilities and ensure you have the confidence to recognise, respond and refer if you should have any concerns.